Satbir-Singh-42/iste-gndec-nexus-63639/STORAGE_SETUP.md

 ## Migration from Base64

-If you have existing notices with base64-encoded attachments, they will still work.
-The component handles both:
+If you have existing data with base64-encoded files, they will still work.
+Both components handle:
-- Legacy base64 data URLs (stored in database)
+- **Legacy base64 data URLs** (stored directly in database) - read-only, no deletion from storage
-- New Supabase Storage URLs (stored in bucket)
+- **New Supabase Storage URLs** (stored in buckets) - full upload/delete support

-New uploads will automatically use Supabase Storage.
+All new uploads automatically use Supabase Storage for better performance and scalability.

 ## Troubleshooting